mb0/xelf-old/DESIGN.md

 Symbols, Names and Keys
 -----------------------

-Xelf symbols are ascii identifiers that allow a large number of punctuation characters.
+Xelf symbols are ASCII identifiers that allow a large number of punctuation characters.
 Some punctuation characters already have a designated meaning.
 As prefix ':+-@~', as suffix '?' and the prefixes '$/.' for special scope lookups.
 All other punctuation characters can be used in client libs.
 Built-in expression resolvers all use short ascii names instead of punctuation.

-By using only the ascii character set we can avoid any encoding issues or substitutions in environments without unicode identifier support.
+By using only the ASCII character set we can avoid any encoding issues or substitutions in environments without unicode identifier support.

 Xelf will need to work in environment that are case-sensitive and case-insensitive.
 To address